cederberg/simple-admin/README.md

 The install script will install required command-line tools and Perl modules.

+* With curl: `curl -L get.simple-admin.org | bash`
+* With wget: `wget -qO - get.simple-admin.org | bash`
-1. Run install script: `./install.sh`
+* Or download, unpack and run install script: `./install.sh`

-2. Copy & modify config files from `etc`.
+Configuration files can be copied & modified from `etc/*.conf` examples.